IceHe/lib/diary/w33-aug13-aug19.md

 - [ ] custom transcode
     - [ ] final design : Mon (1 day), 3rd version ()
     - [ ] develop : 0 ~ 20% ()

+> too Busy & Tired to do it …